m00s3c/flipper-wardrive-log-cleaner/README.md

 # Flipper Zero/Marauder Wardrive Log File Cleaner

-A Python script designed to clean and process Flipper Zero wardrive log files for seamless WiGLE uploads.
+A Python script designed to clean and process Flipper Zero wardrive log files for WiGLE uploads.

 - Processes multiple .log files in a directory at once.
 - Removes text above the first relevant line in the input file.